baseboxorg/jeffskinnerbox.github.io/content/ideas/making-a-stealthy-streaming-camera.md

 I would like this project to auto-connect to any open WiFi network automatically;
 Without knowing the SSID beforehand or involving any human intervention.

-To have the RPi Zero search and connect to ANY Open Wifi, modifiy the `/etc/network/interfaces`:
+To have the RPi Zero search and connect to ANY Open WiFi, modifiy the `/etc/network/interfaces`:

 ```bash